 Torquay is the largest regional town on the Great Ocean Road before you head into Warrnambool at the end, so if you’re going to spend lots of time on the beach and in the water, why not dress like the locals.

-There’s a massive Rip Curl outlet on the main drag of Torquay that always has great deals and plenty of options.
+There’s a massive Rip Curl outlet on the main drag of Torquay showcasing the best surf brands in Australia.

 Within the Torquay visitor information centre you’ll find the Australian national surfing museum with detailed pictures and recounts of the most famous surfers in Australia – in fact Torquay is known as the Surfing capital of Australia so it’s an excellent place to explore and learn to surf down at Bells Beach just south west of Torquay.